Pamela Anne Ratner: Selected publications

+Leadership and governance roles

+Ratner has held a range of leadership and governance positions in academic, professional, and cultural organizations.
+She has served as a trustee of the UBC Faculty Pension Plan (2021–2029), and was elected chair of its Board of Trustees in January 2026.
+She was a governor of the Hamber Foundation (2017–2024).
+She was also a director of the Great Northern Way Trust Board of Directors (2018–2021).

+Within the nursing profession, Ratner was chair of the Board of the College of Registered Nurses of British Columbia (2010–2012).
+At the national level, Ratner was a member of the Institute Advisory Board of the Canadian Institutes of Health Research, Institute of Circulatory and Respiratory Health (2008–2016), serving as vice‑chair (2012–2013) and chair (2013–2016), and was a member of the Board of Directors of the Canadian Nurses Association (2009–2011).

+In the cultural sector, she joined the Board of Directors of Early Music Vancouver in 2022, serving as vice‑president (2023–2024) and becoming president and chair in 2025.

 Honours and recognition

 In 2007, Ratner was elected as a Fellow of the Canadian Academy of Health Sciences (CAHS), one of the highest honours in Canadian health sciences.

 Personal life

 Ratner is married to Joy Johnson, who is the president of Simon Fraser University.

 Legacy

 Pamela Ratner's early research on intimate partner violence was groundbreaking, emerging at a time when few population-based studies examined the health consequences of abuse.
 More than three decades later, her findings continue to inform research, policy, and clinical practice related to violence against women.
 Throughout her career, she advanced the fields of population health, health behaviour theory, and measurement science, emphasizing gender equity and methodological rigour in nursing and public health research.